itred12/itred-eos-asm/skypatches/PronounTextCodes/readme.md

 - Please send reports of any odd behavior when using this patch, as well as any suggestions or ideas regarding it, to `@itred12` on discord!
 Your feedback means everything!

 - Currently, there's no way to capitalize the replaced pronoun to use it at the beginning of a sentence.
 This is a limitation of the patch itself, and to fix it would be a pretty massive undertaking, but I plan to do so eventually.
-Eventually, there will be a second tag parameter to specify whether or not the pronoun is capitalized.
+At some point, there will be a second tag parameter to specify whether or not the pronoun is capitalized.